 The good news is that it can impact all types of learners.
 By good news, I mean that you shouldn’t jump to conclusions if do you have math anxiety.
 Gifted and hard-working students, along with students who have learning disabilities, can all experience math anxiety.

 Something else to note is that it develops in young students.
 A 2016 paper on math anxiety describes a study which shows that it can arise when children are as young as six years old.

 So, now you know that dealing with math anxiety doesn’t mean you’re innately bad at math or that you’re a bad student.
 In fact, you might be one of the top students in your class!
 And math anxiety’s development may very well be out of your control.
 Let’s look at some common causes.

 Perceived emotional & instrumental support

-A 2014 study on the relationship between perceived emotional and instrumental support found that instrumental support was negatively related to math anxiety—that is, the less instrumental support students perceived they had, the greater their chances of developing math anxiety.
+A 2014 study on the relationship between perceived emotional and instrumental support found that instrumental support was negatively related to math anxiety—that is, the less instrumental support students perceived they had, the greater were their chances of developing math anxiety.

 Time limit pressures

 Let’s be real—time limits can make an already-challenging math test all the more difficult.
 Knowing that the clock is ticking can make it seem impossible to stay focused.